qrtl/rmm-custom/product_name_generator/README.rst

 |badge1| |badge2| |badge3|

-This module adds an openai_generated_name field to the product template to store product names generated from product images using the OpenAI API.
+This module adds the openai_generated_name field to the product template to store product names generated from product images using the OpenAI API.